Educational Opportunity Program

 Students are admitted into the program when they have demonstrated academic readiness, academic potential, determination, a genuine desire to learn and a need for financial assistance.
 Students receiving an EOP grant may be eligible for other state and federal grants.

 Rider’s EOP financial aid offer letters cover nearly 100% of the required cost for students of greatest need.

 Goals of the Educational Opportunity Program (EOP)

-The two principle goals of EOP are:
+The two principal goals of EOP are:

-- To empower students to become well rounded leaders with the skills necessary for responsible citizenship in a changing world
+- To empower students to become well-rounded leaders with the skills necessary for responsible citizenship in a changing world

 - To encourage students to make a positive impact on Rider University and the greater community.

 How EOP Will Benefit You